PhotonQuantum/pysjtu/docs/quickstart.rst

     >>> sched[0].credit
     0.5

-For detailed usages, see :ref:`iSJTU Interface` and :ref:`Developer Interface`.
+For detailed usages, see :ref:`iSJTU Models`.

 Timeout
 -------